udibr/UbiquityStoreManager/README.markdown

 # What if things go wrong?

 And don’t be fooled: Things do go wrong.
-Apple has a few kinks to work out, some of these can cause the cloud store to become irreparably desynced.
+There are still some kinks, especially for your iOS 6/OS X 10.8 users.
+Some of these can cause the cloud store to become irreparably desynced.

-`UbiquityStoreManager` does its best to deal with these issues, mostly automatically.
+`UbiquityStoreManager` does its best to deal with the issues, mostly automatically.
 Because the manager takes great care to ensure no data-loss occurs there are some rare cases where the store cannot be automatically salvaged.
 It is therefore important that you implement some failure handling, at least in the way recommended by the manager.

 While it theoretically shouldn’t happen, sometimes ubiquity changes designed to sync your cloud store with the store on other devices can be incompatible with your cloud store.
 Usually, this happens due to an Apple iCloud bug in dealing with relationships that are simultaneously edited from different devices, causing conflicts that can’t be handled.
 Interestingly, the errors happen deep within Apple’s iCloud implementation and Apple doesn’t bother notifying you through any public API.  `UbiquityStoreManager` implements a way of detecting these issues when they occur and deals with them as best it can.